langmead-lab/recount-pump/README.md

 and
 `projects/common/reset.sh`

-Initializating includes the following actions:
+The `init_model.sh` script will perform the following actions:

 * Creation of AWS RDS DB
 * Population of AWS RDS DB with sample IDs and reference/annotation data set